ibm-cloud-docs/vpc/cn-create-interface.md

       A primary IP address is selected for you and is available to view after creation.
       {: note}

+1. Click **Create**.
 The cluster network interface is requested for use.

-## Creating a cluster network interface in the CLI
+## Creating a cluster network interface from the CLI
 {: #create-cluster-network-interface-cli}
 {: cli}

-To create a cluster network interface in the CLI, follow these steps:
+To create a cluster network interface from the CLI, follow these steps:

 1. [Set up your CLI environment](/docs/vpc?topic=vpc-set-up-environment&interface=cli).

 1. Log in to your account with the CLI.
-After you enter the password, the system prompts for the account and region that you want to use:
+After you enter the password, the system prompts for the account and region:

     ```sh
     ibmcloud login --sso